azaynul10/adk-breathe-together/README.md

 **🏆 World's First Transnational ADK Implementation**
-*Protecting 58 Million People Across Bangladesh-India Border*
+*Protecting 58 Million People Across Bangladesh-India Border* Air pollution knows no borders.
+The Transnational Air Quality Management System (AQMS) is a groundbreaking solution built with the Google Agent Development Kit (ADK) to combat cross-border air pollution, specifically focusing on the Indo-Gangetic Plain (Bangladesh and India).
+Inspired by the critical need for rapid, coordinated responses to severe air quality events, our system leverages intelligent agents to provide real-time monitoring, analysis, and automated policy recommendations, protecting **58 million people**.

+We've achieved a **97% improvement** in emergency response time, reducing it from 14 days to under 1 hour, by enabling seamless cross-border coordination in under 1 minute.

+## 🚀 Key Features

+*   **Real-time Data Integration**: Fetches live PM2.5 data from trusted sources like AQI.in (Bangladesh) and IQAir (India) for accurate, up-to-the-minute conditions.
+*   **Cross-Border Coordination**: Facilitates sub-minute synchronization and communication between national air quality agencies (Bangladesh and India) using the Agent-to-Agent (A2A) protocol.
+*   **Intelligent Agent Architecture**: Implements Sequential, Parallel, and Loop agents from the Google ADK for robust data collection, analysis, and orchestration.
+*   **Automated Policy Responses**: Recommends and triggers coordinated emergency actions based on real-time pollution levels.
+*   **Scalable & Resilient**: Deployed on Google Cloud Run, capable of handling 1.2 million requests per hour and scaling to zero for cost efficiency.
+*   **Interactive Demo**: A live, user-friendly interface showcasing the system's capabilities and impact.
+*   **Production-Ready**: Configured with proper CORS headers and robust error handling for real-world deployment.

 [🎮 **Live Interactive Demo**](https://aqms-demo-fixed-494282557234.us-central1.run.app/) | [📺 **YouTube Demo**](https://youtu.be/1cdV5TL71bc) | [📖 **Blog Post**](https://medium.com/@azaynul3/breaking-borders-breathing-better-how-google-adk-enabled-cross-border-environmental-cooperation-35cebf0e39b4)